 For more information on GLOBE's mapping tools, see the GLOBE Open Geospatial Consortium (OGC) Web Map Service Documentation.

 The National Centers for Environmental Information manages the measurements of long-term air temperature (version 3 data set) and precipitation (version 2 data set) from the Global Historical Climatology Network.
 You can download these data sets as a Google Earth .kml file that displays the stations recording both these protocols.

 For more information about these data sets, visit the Global Historical Climatology Network Monthly homepage.

 Find Data for a Specific City

 Download and view long-term air temperature and precipitation data records for specific cities in Google Earth.
-Users can also download a city's measurements in a Comma Separated Value (CSV) file.
+You can also download a city's measurements in a .csv file.

 To find measurements for a specific city:

 - Select "Projects," and then "Open."